daggn3/A-Rainy-Day/README.md

 # Rainy Day

 ## Project Description:
-an application created with flask.
+a web application created with python and flask.
 Database and querying created and controlled by SQLAlchemy.

 UI in very basic HTML & CSS.
 This was to make visualisations easier.